How to achieve your health goals: A step-by-step guide

 When you are you have a detailed plan, chances are you will become more invested in these goals and are more likely to achieve them.

 Read your health goal daily, and remember your why.
-It will recommit it to memory so you stay grounded to your health goals.
+It will recommit it to memory so you stay grounded in your health goals.

 Set for yourself SMART health goals.
 That means that these goals will be specific, actionable, measurable, relevant, and timely